 (2) The class mentioned cannot have been saints of the Gospel Church, because the Church had not been selected.
 If it referred to any disciples who were following Jesus, we would have to assume that those disciples had died, and were buried in that particular cemetery, since we have no record of any of the disciples having died, except Lazarus, who had already been raised from the dead.
 In reality, we have no reason to think that the apostles had died, so as to think that they were raised from the dead.

-(3) The record seems to imply that the earthquake which occurred at the time of our Lord's death opened these graves -- produced the raising of the bodies mentioned; but that the ones alleged to have been awakened tarried and did not manifest themselves in the city of Jerusalem until after our Lord's resurrection.
+(3) The record as it appears in most translations seems to imply that the earthquake which occurred at the time of our Lord's death opened these graves -- produced the raising of the bodies mentioned; but that the ones raised for some unstated reason did not come out their tombs until Jesus' resurrection.
+It then seems to say that these arisen saints went into Jerusalem and appear to many in Jerusalem.
+Lord's resurrection.

 At the very most, if there was an awakening (the scriptures do not actually say that they were awakened) it was an awakening similar to that which Lazarus experienced, and the daughter of Jairus, and the son of the widow of Nain, to die again, later on.
 We may be sure of this because the express declaration of 1 Corinthians 15:20 is: "Christ is the first-fruits of them that slept" -- the first one -- the first one lifted out of death to perfection of life.
 The persons mentioned could have been no more than merely aroused from the slumber of death temporarily, and for some purpose of which we have no knowledge.